JonGood/vulhub-lab/README.md

 docker-compose up
 ```

-There are a couple of notes we should make here.
+There are two remarks we make here.
-- The `docker-compose` command both builds the images and starts the containers.
-If the images are not present on your docker host yet, building them might take a while.
+- The `docker-compose` command first builds the images and then starts the containers.
+If the images are not yet present on the docker host, building them might take a while.
 - The `docker-compose.yml` file at the root level specifies the containers to be deployed.
-If you just want a few of the containers for testing purposes, feel free to comment out the containers you dont need.
+If you want just a few of the containers for testing purposes, feel free to comment out the containers in this file you don't need.

 To list the running containers run